BjarneVerschorre/bjarne.verschorre.be/content/blog/firefox-extension-source.md

 ---
 title: 'Firefox Extension Source'
-description: "Quick instructions on how to get the source code of a Firefox extension."
+description: "Quick instructions on how to get the source code of a Firefox extension.."
 date: 2024-04-09T00:47:23+02:00
 tags:
     - "firefox"